 Hello!
 Tiffany’s daughter Hannah here.
 I’ve been wanting to make some sort of diamond pattern blanket for a while, and I finally figured out that I could use the technique of our bobble polka dot blanket but cluster the bobble into a diamond pattern.
 It took me a while to figure out the math, but once I got the first two rows of diamonds finished, it was easy to follow the counting for the rest of the blanket.

 I chose to use the even berry stitch for this blanket instead of a regular bobble and I love the way it turned out because I think it makes the diamonds a little more subtle.
-You’ll want to make sure you know how to do the berry stitch before you get started.
-Here’s how it’s worked:

-Finished size appx.
-30 x 32 inches
+Finished size 30 in x 32 in

 In the third row, work 7 SC, then crochet the Berry Stitch (YO, insert hook, YO and pull back through, YO pull through ONE loop on the hook, YO, insert hook, YO and pull back through, YO, pull through all five loops left on the hook.
 Berry complete).

 Work *15 SC, then Berry Stitch, then 15 SC, then Berry Stitch.
 Repeat this pattern until you have 5 Berry Stitches across the row.
 When you get to the end of the row, chain 1 and turn.

 Work 1 row of SC, then chain 1 and turn.